Kevin Greenaugh: Early life and education

 Greenaugh was born in the United Kingdom and raised as a US military dependent.
 He was in Berlin during the Cold War, later moving to Augusta, Georgia, where he and his family encountered the challenges of segregation.

 Greenaugh attended school in Berlin, and later became the first African American to earn a doctorate in nuclear engineering from the University of Maryland.
 He received a bachelor's degree in chemistry from Mercer University, a master's in nuclear engineering from the University of New Mexico, a master's in public policy from the University of New Mexico, post-master's studies at the University of Arizona, and an engineering certificate in technology from the Massachusetts Institute of Technology.

 Career

 Greenaugh served as the assistant deputy administrator for Strategic Partnership Programs of the National Nuclear Security Administration (NNSA).
 He was the senior advisor for Policy to the Administrator of NNSA.

 He participated in congressional hearings, providing briefings to members of the House and Senate.
 He testified at a Senate Foreign Relations Committee hearing, and briefed the Senate Armed Services Committee on the science and systems of the nuclear deterrent.

-Greennaugh was involved in managing the Planetary Defense Coordination Office, which focused on studying near-Earth objects and preventing potential impact.
+Greenaugh was involved in managing the Planetary Defense Coordination Office, which focused on studying near-Earth objects and preventing potential impact.
 His tenure at MITRE Corporation and Los Alamos National Laboratory contributed to research on energy and nuclear non-proliferation.

 Greenaugh was an adjunct professor at Howard University for over 25 years, where he taught in the School of Engineering.
 He also shared his expertise at the US Air Force Academy.